 In the UK, a driver’s licence is a very useful document for operating a vehicle.
-Because the UK government is working to make everything digital and all processes online, it is now possible to change address on driving licence.
+Because the UK government is working to make everything digital and all processes online, it is now possible to change the address on the driving licence.
 This post will show you how to change your address on your driver’s licence online and by post.
 This post also specifies which documents are required.
-Driving licence is a very important document in the United Kingdom; you cannot drive a vehicle without one, and driving without one is a crime, so you must have one.
+A driving licence is a very important document in the United Kingdom; you cannot drive a vehicle without one, and driving without one is a crime, so you must have one.

 Before you begin